signalfx/splunk-otel-go/distro/README.md

 # Package `github.com/signalfx/splunk-otel-go/distro`

-This package provides a Splunk distributed of the OpenTelemetry Go SDK.
+This package provides a Splunk distribution of the OpenTelemetry Go SDK.
 It is designed to provide an SDK properly configured to be used with the Splunk platform out-of-the-box.